List of Assassin's Creed characters: Darim Ibn-La'Ahad

 Darim Ibn-La'Ahad (1195 – unknown) (voiced by Michael Benyaer) is a Syrian Assassin during the Middle Ages, and the eldest son of Altaïr Ibn-LaʼAhad and Maria Thorpe.
 When he is in his early twenties, he journeys to Mongolia with his parents to assassinate Genghis Khan due to the threat he poses to the Assassin Order.
 Successful, they return to Masyaf in 1228, only to find that Abbas Sofian had usurped leadership of the Assassins and killed Darim's brother Sef.
 After Maria is also killed, Darim and Altaïr are forced to flee Masyaf.
 The two later have a falling out due to Altaïr's depression and obsession with the Apple of Eden, and Darim leaves him to support Sef's widow and children.
 In 1247, Altaïr returns alone and kills Abbas, reclaiming the title of Mentor.
 Darim returns soon after and stays in Masyaf until it is attacked by the Mongols in 1257.
 After repelling the attack, Altaïr, knowing the Mongols will return, decides to seal himself in the library he had built.
 Before that, he bids farewell to Darim, telling him to go and live his life.
 Darim then leaves for Alexandria to rejoin his sister-in-law and nieces.

 Sef Ibn-La'Ahad

 Sef Ibn-La'Ahad (1197 – c.
 1226) is a Syrian Assassin during the Middle Ages, and the youngest son of Altaïr and Maria.
-When his parents and older brother go to Mongolia to assassinate Genghis Khan, Sef stays in Masyaf to help Altaïr's friend Malik Al-Sayf lead the Assassin Order in their absence, and look after his wife and two daughters.
+When his parents and older brother go to Mongolia to assassinate Genghis Khan, Sef stays in Masyaf to help Altaïr's friend Malik Al-Sayf lead the Assassin Order in their absence.
 However, two years before their return, Abbas Sofian decides to usurp leadership of the Assassins, and has his henchman Swami murder Sef in his sleep.
+He is an ancestor of Desmond Miles.